5 Myths About Climate Change & The Need for Environmental Education

-To dispel the four myths above, there is a growing need for professionals who can create, manage, scale, and teach in environmental education programs.
+To dispel the climate change misconceptions above, there is a growing need for professionals who can create, manage, scale, and teach in environmental education programs.
 To address this need, Bard College recently launched an Environmental Education Master's — one of only six comparable master’s programs in the United States.
 Through intensive academic training, real-world professional experience, and career development opportunities, our M.Ed. program enables graduates to pursue successful, high-impact careers in environmental and sustainability education.

 One main avenue for this work is the extensive and growing network of innovative not-for-profit organizations that provide supplemental, after-school, and summer programming for public schools.
 An example is the Radix Ecological Sustainability Center in Albany, NY.
 Radix, located within walking distance of several public schools, teaches practical skills that can be applied to create environmental and economic sustainability and emphasizes food security, health, and the remediation of contaminated soils.

 In addition, Bard M.Ed. graduates find jobs developing educational programming in private and charter schools, big NGO’s like National Geographic, government land management agencies, private land conservation organizations, museums, environmental education centers, and consulting firms.

 So, yes — you can get paid to change minds, and create an army that will fight for shared prosperity on a healthy planet.

 At Bard, we teach educators the art of breaking down the distinction between human systems and natural systems, showing educators how to pass along to the next generation of learners the crucial sense that “the environment” is not something distinct or other, but something that they are already living within and impacting all the time.